EMcNugget/ADS-B-Military-Analytics/README.md

 Run app.py

 ATTENTION: All information here is public.
 If there is a national security concern bring it up with ADBExchange not me.
 And yes I plan to update the file system soon.
+And you need a valid API key for the ADSB Exchange API at the moment while everything is still in early development.
+When the project gets deployed to the web in the future this will no longer be a requirement.

 If you somehow found this repo and wish to contribute to this atrocious code I based this on functional programming and the file system as of 1/26/23 is as follows: api_proccessor.py: Conducts calls to the API, checks if API key and host are valid, and first round of data formatting.
 Status: Complete for now.